 Now we may want to answer the question Can R Read SAS Files?
-In R, there the are a couple of that can read SAS files into dataframes.
-In this post we are going to use the r-packages haven, sas7bdat , and the GUI of RStudio to load a SAS file as well.
+In R, there are a couple of that can read SAS files into dataframes.
+In this post, we are going to use the r-packages haven, sas7bdat , and the GUI of RStudio to load an SAS file as well.

 The first package we are going to use is the Haven package.
 Haven is part of the tidyverse and supports SPSS, Stata, and SAS files in R. In this read SAS files in R tutorial, we will use the functions read_sas and write_sas to read and write . sas7bdat files, respectively.

 The second package we are going to use is the sas7bdat package.
 This package was written for the sole purpose of reading SAS files in R.

 Now, before going on and describing how to use Have and sas7bdat to import SAS file in R, we are going to quickly look on how to open SAS files using Haven:

 Can R open SAS files?

 As you already may have understood; yes, R can open SAS files.
 Here’s 3 steps to open SAS files in R:

 1) Install haven

 3) Open the SAS file

 Note, this assumes that R is already installed on your computer and read the post to get more information on how to read SAS files in R.